Treating disorders of the lumbosacral joint through chiropractic care

-Chiropractic History and Theory
+Chiropractic history and theory

 Chiropractic was invented in the 1890s by an alternative medical practitioner named D.D.
-Palmer, and was expanded in the early 1900s by D.D.’s son, B.J.
+Palmer and was expanded in the early 1900s by D.D.’s son, B.J.
 Palmer.
-The original philosophy of chiropractic taught that the body has an innate intelligence, and that spinal disorders interfered with general health by disturbing that intelligence via the central nervous system.
+The original philosophy of chiropractic taught that the body has an innate intelligence and that spinal disorders interfered with general health by disturbing that intelligence through the central nervous system.

 While some chiropractors still practice according to this theory, most modern chiropractic practitioners combine the practices of chiropractic adjustments with other forms of alternative medicine and a more mainstream medical philosophy.
-Most medical professionals recommend the use of chiropractic to augment, not replace, traditional medical care.
+Most medical professionals recommend the use of chiropractic to expand, not replace, traditional medical care.

 Chiropractic techniques can vary widely between patients due to the uniqueness of each patient’s body and condition.
 However, the process will likely follow a set pattern consisting of:

-Remember that chiropractic treatment cannot “fix” degenerative disc disease, arthritis of the spine, or other spinal conditions; the best outcome you can expect from chiropractic treatment is temporary pain relief.
-Also keep in mind that chiropractic care is not appropriate for everyone.
-Be sure to check with your physician before beginning chiropractic care, or any other alternative therapy.
+Remember that chiropractic treatment cannot fix degenerative disc disease, arthritis of the spine or other spinal conditions.
+The best outcome you can expect from chiropractic treatment is temporary pain relief.
+Also, keep in mind that chiropractic care is not appropriate for everyone.
+Be sure to check with your physician before beginning chiropractic care or any other alternative therapy.

 When surgical intervention becomes necessary